 A total of N=25 participants took part in this study, 12 of them were male.
 The mean age was 42 years (SD=13.1 years) with driver ages ranging from 22 to 64 years.
 The mean number of years of driving experience was 22.8 with a standard deviation of 12.0.
-The mean number of travelled kilometres in the previous year was 18660 km (SD=12375 km).
+The mean number of kilometres driven in the previous year was 18660 km (SD=12375 km).

 5.1.2.
-Study environment
+Study Environment

-This study took also place in the static driving simulator of the Würzburg Institute for Traffic Sciences described in Section 3.1.2.
+This study also took place in the static driving simulator of the Würzburg Institute for Traffic Sciences described in Section 3.1.2.

 5.1.3.
-System specification
+System Specification

 The AOD system was implemented as described in Section 3.1.3.
-The only difference was that the gaps suggested to the drivers, the critical gaps, were different.
+The only difference was that the gaps suggested to the drivers were different.
 Details on how these gaps were modified will be given below.
 Furthermore, there was no visual system variant in this study.